UFC on FOX: Teixeira vs Evans: Predictions & Analysis

 A few statistical edges stand out.
 Bamgbose throws significantly more leather — a 2.8 sig. strike per minute gap.
 Ferreira is far more active with takedowns, averaging 2.3 more per 15 minutes.
 Ferreira has tighter striking defense, making opponents miss more often.

-**The Pick: Oluwale Bamgbose over Cezar Ferreira.** The model gives Bamgbose a slight nod at 63% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The Pick: Oluwale Bamgbose over Cezar Ferreira.
+The model gives Bamgbose a slight nod at 60% — this could easily go either way.
+Notably, the betting market has Ferreira at 35% implied while our model sees 40% — a 5-point disagreement that could signal value.

 Omari Akhmedov